infopark/scrivito_advanced_editors/README.md

 });
 ```

-Using the color picker use scrivito_tag and provide a color list to it.
+To make the color picker available, use `scrivito_tag` and provide it with a color list:

 ```ruby
 <%= scrivito_tag :div, @obj, :background_color, data: {colors_list: ['red', 'green', 'blue']} %>
 ```

-After this, you need the css for the colors.
+Then specify the CSS for the colors:

 ```ruby
 .red {